 Aromatherapy: A Complete Guide to the Healing Art: The scent of cinnamon relieves tension, steadies nerves, invigorates the senses, and acts as an aphrodisiac.
 The oil may improve appetite and aid digestion.

-Aromatherapy for Dummies: Cinnamon is a "mover and shaker" that is an emotional stimulant, physical stimulant, and aphrodisiac.
-The scent may help reduce depression, drowsiness, irritability, pain, digestive distress, and headache pain/frequency.
+Essential Oils & Aromatherapy for Dummies: Cinnamon is a "mover and shaker" that is an emotional stimulant, physical stimulant, and aphrodisiac.
+The scent may help reduce depression, drowsiness, irritability, pain and tension, menstrual cramps, and headache pain/frequency.

 The Complete Book of Essential Oils and Aromatherapy: Cinnamon leaf helps relieve fungus, fevers, coughs, flu, muscle injury, aches and pains, rheumatism, arthritis, cold arms and legs, general physical debility, exhaustion, and fatigue.